On the power of linear programming for K-means clustering: The tightness of the LP relaxation for two clusters

 To have an intuitive understanding of our proximity condition, consider the special case with $\din_i = \alpha$ for all $i \in [n]$ and $|\Gamma_1| = |\Gamma_2|$.
 This assumption is for instance satisfied, if $|\Gamma_1| = |\Gamma_2|$ and $\Gamma_1$ and $\Gamma_2$ are uniformly distributed on two spheres $S_1$ and $S_2$ of equal radii.
 Denote by $c_1$ the center of $S_1$.
 By $\Gamma_1$ being uniformly distributed on $S_1$, we imply that for any rotation matrix $R\in \mathbb R^{d\times d}$ for which there exist two points $x^i,x^j\in \Gamma_1$ such that $R(x^i-c_1)=(x^j-c_1)$, we have $R(\Gamma_1-c_1)=(\Gamma_1-c_1)$.
 In this setting we have $\eta = 1$ and assumptions~\eqref{ass1} and~\eqref{ass2} simplify to:

-These inequalities requires that the distance between any two points $x_i,x_j$ in the same cluster should be smaller than the average distance between the sets $\{x_i, x_j\}$ and $\{x_k\}$, where $x_k$ denotes a point in the other cluster.

-Using our proximity condition given by inequalities~\eqref{ass1} and~\eqref{ass2}, we next obtain a recovery guarantee for the LP relaxation under a popular stochastic model for the input data.
+These inequalities require that the distance between any two points $x_i,x_j$ in the same cluster should be smaller than the average distance between the sets $\{x_i, x_j\}$ and $\{x_k\}$, where $x_k$ denotes a point in the other cluster.
+Using our proximity condition~\eqref{ass1}-~\eqref{ass2}, we next obtain a recovery guarantee for the LP relaxation under a popular stochastic model for the input data.